Smart Money People Logo

 2. Budget in two parts

-Want to know what one of the biggest mistakes people make when budgeting?
+Want to know one of the biggest mistakes people make when budgeting?
 It's making a spending plan for the month and thinking that’s the job done.
 For budgeting to work, you need to create the plan - maybe as a spreadsheet or in a paper planner, depending on what medium suits you best.
 Then you need to track your spending throughout the month using a budgeting app.
 You could use Snoop or Moneyhub, or your banking app if you use a digital bank like Starling Bank or Monzo.

 3. Automate everything you possibly can